TrevorThomp/lab-06/README.md

 ## Feature #4: Errors

-Number and name of feature:
+Number and name of feature: Errors

-Estimate of time needed to complete:
+Estimate of time needed to complete: 40 minutes

-Start time:
+Start time: 10:50am

 Finish time: